 \subsection{Physical contributions to the CMB angular power spectra}

-In this Section we will analyse the effects on the temperature, polarization and lensing angular power spectra of varying each of the phenomenological amplitudes introduced.
-To do so, the software CLASS was adapted to include the different physical amplitudes introduced in Section \ref{sec:physical}.
-In Figure \ref{All_latex} the effects on varying the phenomenological amplitude corresponding to the Sachs-Wolfe (SW), the early (eISW) and late (lISW) Integrated Sachs-Wolfe, polarization contribution (Pol) and Doppler (Dop) effects on the TT and TE power spectra could be observed.
-In Figure \ref{lensing_latex} the effects of varying the lensing phenomenological amplitude, $A_L$, on the TT, TE and EE power spectra.
+In this section, we will analyse the effects on the temperature, polarization and lensing angular power spectra of varying each of the phenomenological amplitudes introduced.
+For this purpose, the \texttt{CLASS} software has been adapted to include the different physical amplitudes introduced in section \ref{sec:physical}.
+In Figure \ref{All_latex} the effects of varying the phenomenological amplitude corresponding to the Sachs-Wolfe (SW), the early (eISW) and late (lISW) Integrated Sachs-Wolfe, the polarization contribution (Pol) and the Doppler effects (Dop) on the TT and TE power spectra can be observed.
+Figure \ref{lensing_latex} shows the effects of the variation of the lensing phenomenological amplitude, $A_L$, on the TT, TE and EE power spectra.
 In both figures, the $y$-axis corresponds to $D_\ell=\ell(\ell+1)C_\ell/2\pi$.

-From equation \eqref{transferFunction} it could be observed that, except for the lensing and polarization contribution effects, the rest of phenomenological amplitudes do not affect the $E$-mode polarization power spectra.
-In addition, although the polarization contribution effect has an imprint in the EE power spectrum, it is not plotted because it only scales $C_\ell^{EE}$ by a factor $A_{Pol}$.
-Finally, we remark that the lensing angular power spectrum is only affected by the phenomenological amplitude $A_L$, which scales the spectrum, so it is not interesting to plot it either.
+From equation \eqref{transferFunction} it can be seen that, except for the lensing and polarization contribution effects, the rest of the phenomenological amplitudes do not affect the $E$-mode polarization power spectra.
+Moreover, although the effect of the polarization contribution has an imprint on the EE power spectrum, it is not depicted because it only scales $C_\ell^{EE}$ by a factor proportional to $A_{Pol}$.
+Finally, we note that the lensing angular power spectrum is only affected by the phenomenological amplitude $A_L$, which scales the spectrum, so it is not interesting to represent it either.

-One of the main goals of this work is to show that using CMB polarization data is advantageous in order to get a better constriction of the phenomenological amplitudes.
-The cross-correlation between temperature and E-mode polarization (TE) is greatly affected by variations of these new parameters.
-Another motivation to include polarization and lensing data comes from the discussion in \cite{Kable_2020}, where it is shown that the scalar amplitude $A_s$ is highly anti-correlated with the combination of the most dominant contributions to the temperature angular power spectrum: Sachs-Wolfe, Doppler and early Integrated Sachs-Wolfe.
-As it will be shown in Section \ref{sec:results}, the inclusion of polarization data permits to break the existing degeneracies between these parameters.
+One of the main objectives of this work is to show that the use of CMB polarization data is advantageous to obtain a better constraint of the phenomenological amplitudes.
+The cross-correlation between temperature and $E$-mode polarization (TE) is strongly affected by variations of these new parameters.
+Another motivation for including polarization and lensing data comes from the discussion in \cite{Kable_2020}, where it is shown that the scalar amplitude $A_s$ is highly anti-correlated with the combination of the most dominant contributions to the temperature angular power spectrum: Sachs-Wolfe, Doppler and early Integrated Sachs-Wolfe.
+As will be shown in section \ref{sec:results}, the inclusion of the polarization data permits to break of the existing degeneracies between these parameters.